Introduction to Entity-Relationship Model

 The entity diagram is used to represent the database in the diagram form.
 It helps to properly understand the database.
 All the necessary details of the database can be represented in the form of the ER diagram.
 The entities represent all the tables of the database, attributes are the columns of tables and the relationship represented the association among the tables of a database.

-Diagram of the ER Model
+Diagram of ER Model

 The above figure represents the ER diagram of the college student database.
 The student, college, mechanical, electronics and computer science are entities and the enrolls in and specialized in are the relationship.
 The attributes are name, age, gender, DOB, affiliation, address.

-Components of the Entity-Relationship Model
+Components of Entity-Relationship Model

 The ER model is used as a conceptual view of the database.
 The ER model consist of real-world entities and the related associations exist between them.
 The ER model gives the complete idea of a database used for any application and it is very easy to understand.
 The below section contains information about the components of the ER diagram.